IntuitionLabs

 In recent years, both federal agencies and Congress have intensely scrutinized PBM practices.
 Key developments include:

-FTC Actions (2023-2025): The Federal Trade Commission opened a formal case in September 2024 against the Big Three PBMs and their affiliated group purchasing organizations, alleging unfair rebating practices in insulin dispensing ([15]).
+• FTC Actions (2023-2026): The Federal Trade Commission opened a formal case in September 2024 against the Big Three PBMs and their affiliated group purchasing organizations, alleging unfair rebating practices in insulin dispensing ([15]).
 This administrative suit claims PBMs steer patients to high-list-price insulins with higher rebate kickbacks, suppressing competition.
 The PBMs sought to dismiss the case, arguing procedural defects, but in February 2025 a federal judge refused to block the FTC suit ([16]).
-In parallel, the FTC’s Bureau of Competition has been studying PBM practices.
+The case was temporarily stayed in April 2025 but was resumed in August 2025 after new Commissioners were appointed.
 In January 2025, the FTC released a staff report documenting how Caremark, Express Scripts, and OptumRx marked up dozens of specialty generics by hundreds or thousands of percent, accumulating $7.3 billion beyond cost ([10]).
-The FTC also released an earlier 2024 report on PBMs (the first interim report) focusing on spread pricing and insulin costs.
-These FTC eyes on PBMs – reminiscent of past scrutiny of pharmaceutical middlemen – signal potential antitrust or policy interventions ahead.
+Then, in a watershed moment, the FTC secured a landmark settlement with Express Scripts on February 4, 2026, requiring fundamental changes to its PBM model.
+The settlement mandates that Express Scripts offer a "Standard Offering" to all plan sponsors based on net cost rather than list price, delink manufacturer payouts from list prices, and operate under a compliance monitor for three years.
+These changes, expected to reduce patient out-of-pocket costs by up to $7 billion over 10 years, apply to all drugs managed by Express Scripts – not just insulin.
+The FTC’s administrative case against the remaining defendants, Caremark and OptumRx, continues.

 State-Level Reforms

 PBM regulation has largely fallen to states, especially concerning Medicaid.
 Starting around 2018, many states prohibited spread pricing by PBMs in Medicaid or managed care contracts (sometimes emerging after audit scandals).
 States also passed laws forcing Medicaid PBMs to use pass-through pricing and share rebates.
 Oklahoma sued several PBMs alleging overcharging, and many other attorneys general have launched inquiries.
 Some states, like Arkansas and Louisiana, attempted to cap DIR fees or force full rebate pass-through to pharmacies; the courts (and Supreme Court in Rutledge v.
 PCMA) have been divided on ERISA preemption.
 Beyond Medicaid, about a dozen states introduced PBM transparency laws affecting commercial plans (requiring annual filings of fees, rebate retention etc.).
 Illinois and Ohio have banned PBM spread in all plans under state law (not just Medicaid).
 Several states have passed laws making PBM-owned pharmacies barred from preferential networks.
-Altogether, state reforms reflect growing local wariness of PBM practices, but patchwork differences mean much uncertainty remains.
-(For example, numerous states still have no PBM-specific rules or only limited requirements.)
+In 2025 alone, over 215 state PBM bills were introduced in the first quarter, with four states enacting new PBM measures covering licensure, pharmacy reimbursement standards, and network requirements.
+Pennsylvania's Act 77, though enacted to curb PBM abuses, has seen continued pharmacy closures prompting calls for stronger enforcement and attorney general intervention.
+The new federal 2026 CAA reforms now provide a baseline that supplements (and in some areas supersedes) this patchwork of state laws.

 Case Studies and Real-World Examples